-Another Example of Honest Abe Roofing involvement in the community is their initiative to help their community.
+Another Example of Honest Abe Roofing involvement in the community is its initiative to help their community.
 When COVID hit, The CEO called up the mayor and volunteered their trucks to assist in carrying meals to people or any way that they could be of value.
-This increases the value of the backing within your community and also helps improve the community in which you are doing business in, which is a win- win!
+This increases the value of the backing within your community and also helps improve the community in which you are doing business, which is a win-win!

 3. Study Your Competitors In The Area

 This isn’t cheating.
 It’s just a smart business tactic.
 Knowing what your competitors are doing helps you counter their strategy with a better one of your own.
 Don’t do anything illegal of course, but it’s not a crime to check out their location or social media pages to see what kind of marketing they’re doing.